Mumbai: BEST's new AC electric double decker launched, will cover heritage tour, know details

 The Brihanmumbai Electricity Supply And Transport (BEST) on Monday said that the newly incorporated fleet of air-conditioned electric

-It said, the service would have a 100 per cent Tap In-Tap Out facility for the passengers.
-The commuters can also avail the BEST Chalo App with their mobile phones for a whole new experience of travelling.
+It said the service would have a 100 per cent Tap In-Tap Out facility for the passengers.
+Commuters can also avail of the BEST Chalo App with their mobile phones for a whole new experience of travelling.

 Also Read: Mumbai: BEST studying commuters' travel patterns to design new routes